wei/SmartSpectra/README.md

 ## Features

-- Measure vitals such as pulse and breathing using a camera.
-- Support for multiple platforms: Android, iOS, and C++ for Mac/Linux.
-- Easy integration with detailed platform-specific guides.
-- API key and Oauth authentication support.
-- Supports headless mode in C++ and iOS (Android support coming soon).
+- **Cardiac Waveform**
+  Real-time pulse pleth waveform supporting calculation of pulse rate and heart rate variability.

+- **Breathing Waveform**
+  Real-time breathing waveform supporting biofeedback, breathing rate, inhale/exhale ratio, breathing amplitude, apnea detection, and respiratory line length.

+- **Myofacial Analysis**
+  Supporting face-point analysis, iris tracking, blinking detection, and talking detection.

+- **Relative Blood Pressure Waveform**
+  Relative blood pressure waveform (Contact support@presagetech.com for access)

+- **Integrated Quality Control**
+  Confidence and stability metrics providing insight into the confidence in the signal.
+User feedback on imaging conditions to support successful use.

+- **Camera Selection**
+  Front or rear facing camera selection on iOS or Android and specification of camera input for applications using the C++ SDK.

+- **Continuous or Spot Measurement**
+  Options for continuous measurements or variable time window spot measurements to support varied use cases.

 ## Authentication

-You can obtain an API key from PresageTech's developer portal (<https://physiology.presagetech.com/>).
+- We support API key authentication for CPP, iOS and Android.
 We also support Oauth authentication for iOS and Android.
-Refer to the respective platform's README for more details.
+For detailed instructions on how to setup Authentication, refer to the dedicated [Authentication Docs](docs/authentication.md)

 ## Platform-Specific Guides